layachisara/dncs-lab/README.md

 ### Subnets

-We decided to use a private pool of IP addresses.: we choose the 172.16.0.0/12 class of IP addresses, since there is no specification in the design requirements about the addresses to be used, but any other private classes can be used.
+We decided to use a private pool of IP addresses: we choose the 172.16.0.0/12 class of IP addresses, since there is no specification in the design requirements about the addresses to be used, but any other private classes can be used.

 we recap the addressing configuration used: